MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RequestData.md

 #AI.RequestData
-Instance of Request represents completion of an external request to the application to do work, and contains a summary of that request execution and the results.
+An instance of Request represents completion of an external request to the application to do work and contains a summary of that request execution and the results.

 1. **ver** : int